XIC051/Recipe-model/report.md

 We used **StandardScaler()** to standardize this feature, by subtracting the mean and dividing by the standard deviation.

-## Performance of our baseline model
+## Performance of Our Baseline Model

 R-squared on train data: 0.5689925700915398
 R-squared on test data: 0.5716317971225593